atikinf/atikinf.github.io/README.md

-# this is just some thing I'm working on
+# this is just something I'm working on